Ar. = Arabic; Fr. = French; Heb. = Hebrew; Gk = Greek; L. = Latin; pl. = plural; pr = pronounced

 A cell that generates fibres that link cells.
 After an injury (including circumcision), it is the fibroblasts that make the scar tissue.
 In the circumcised penis, fibroblasts form fibres joining the underlying shaft and the layers of shaft-skin, immobilising it.
 The first stage of non-surgical restoration breaks the fibres, causing inflammation but giving an initial surge of mobility.

 Surprisingly hard to define, and the outer layer of the foreskin does not exist as an entity distinct from the shaft-skin of the penis.
 (For that reason it is not specifically marked in the picture.)
 In general though, the foreskin is the tapered cylindrical double layer of tissue extending from behind the corona distally to about the end of the glans and returning, and generally considered to end at the same distance along the penis as it began (ie, it is defined by circumcision...).
-From the corona to the ridged band its surface is mucosa; the rest is skin, and it is lined with part of the dartos muscle.
+From the corona to the ridged band its surface is mucosa; the rest is skin, and it is lined with part of the involuntary dartos facsia muscle which holds it against the glans.
 On erection for most men it unrolls into a single-layered cylinder, mucosa behind the corona, skin proximal to that, enclosing about half of the shaft.
 A non-erotic animation on this site demonstrates its unique action better than any words can.
+During intercourse it may move back and forth along the shaft.
+It is richly innervated with Meissner corpuscles, nerve-endings of the same kind as in the fingertips and lips.
+They are most concentrated in a ridged band running around the inside of the foreskin near the tip, beginning and ending at the frenulum, a web connecting the foreskin to the underside of the glans (head).
+Unfolded, the total area of the foreskin is about 15 sq in or 98 cm2.
 For other names for the foreskin, see below.

 Eroticisation of the foreskin to the exclusion of the rest of the man.
 More commonly a term of abuse by circumcisers and circumfetishists for people attracted more to males with complete penises.
 (There is no corresponding term for those who prefer women who have not had mastectomy or people with no amputations.)